imonlinux/linux-voice-assistant/README.md

 - **Acoustic Echo Cancellation (AEC) using WebRTC.** See [the tutorial](docs/linux-voice-assistant-2mic-install.md) for instructions on implementation and tuning.

 ### Add Full MQTT Control for LEDs and Mute
-- This branch introduces a comprehensive MQTT integration to bypass limitations in the pinned aioesphomeapi library and provide full remote control over the voice satellite's features and appearance.
+- This fork introduces a comprehensive MQTT integration to bypass limitations in the pinned aioesphomeapi library and provide full remote control over the voice satellite's features and appearance.

 - It uses MQTT Discovery to automatically create and configure a device and its associated entities within Home Assistant.
 This allows for real-time control from the HA interface and enables powerful automations.